|

 (click image for enlargement)

 In 1960 he joined the Atomic Frequency and Time Standards Section of the National Bureau of Standards (later renamed the National Institute of Standards and Technology -- NIST), Boulder, Colorado, where he worked with ammonia beam masers and related quantum electronic devices.
 After 1962 his work was directed toward the development of the atomic time scale system for the National Bureau of Standards which provides the time and frequency standard for the U.S.A.
-He coordinated this standard with other national and international timing centers, and provided its signal to be used to control radio stations WWV, WWVB, WWVH, and GOES satellite time signals.
-He also helped to develop techniques for this time reference to readily and automatically accessible in computer applications.
+He coordinated this standard with other national and international timing centers, and provided its signal to be used to control radio stations WWV, WWVB, WWVH, GOES satellite time signals, the Automatic Computer Time System (ACTS), and to provide input to International Atomic Time (TAI) and Universal Coordinate Time (UTC) kept at the Bureau International des Poids et Mesures (BIPM).

 He received the Department of Commerce Silver Medal award, 29 October 1968, "for contributions to the NBS atomic time scales and the understanding of the statistics of atomic frequency standards."
 In 1969 he received a visiting professor's grant from the Italian government to lecture and work at Istituto Elettrotecnico Nazionale Galileo Ferraris in Torino, Italy.
 In 1976 he was awarded the Industrial Research IR-100 award for developing a picosecond time difference instrument.
 The concepts in this instrumentation were later commercialized and are now the basis for the atomic clock measurements made at NIST in Boulder, at USNO in Washington DC and at several other international timing facilities.